zzpustc/TATML/README.md

 # TATML
-A Target-oriented Meta Learning Method for WiFi-based Human Activity Recognition (HAR).
+A Target-oriented Meta Learning method for WiFi-based Human Activity Recognition (HAR).

 This code is mainly about our new meta learning method TATML applying on the WiFi-based HAR.